pzs19/LEMMA/README.md

 ## Citation

-Please cite the paper if you refer to our model, code, data or paper from MetaMath.
+Please cite the paper if you refer to our model, code, data or paper.

 ```
 @article{LEMMA,